ingogriebsch/spring-hateoas-siren/README.md

 ```

 ### EntityModel
-When this module renders an `EntityModel`, it will
+If this module renders an `EntityModel`, it will
 * map the value of the content property of the entity model to Siren [properties][Siren Entity Properties].
 * map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

+If this module renders an `EntityModel`, it will not
+* map the value of the content property if the value is an instance of one of the available [representation models][Spring HATEOAS Representation Model]!
+* map custom properties of the entity model (if it has some because it is subclassed).

+#### Example: Serialize an EntityModel wrapping a pojo and having some links
 _A sample person object_
 ```
 class Person {